Understanding your health

 • Associated urinary or testicular symptoms (could indicate a hernia)

-Early consultation allows the diagnosis to be confirmed, other conditions to be ruled out, and rehabilitation to begin at the right time.
+Early consultation helps confirm the diagnosis, rule out other conditions, and start rehabilitation at the right time.

-Treatment follows the PEACE and LOVE protocol: initial protection followed by gradual reintroduction of load.
-Inflammation is part of the normal healing process.
+Treatment follows the PEACE and LOVE protocol: initial protection followed by a gradual reintroduction of activity.
+Inflammation is a normal part of the healing process.

 Letter Principle Application for adductors

-P Protection Reduce painful movements, take small steps
+P Protection Limit painful movements, take small steps

-A Avoid anti-inflammatory drugs May slow muscle recovery
+A Avoid anti-inflammatories Can slow down muscle recovery

 C Compression Compression shorts or elastic bandage